all-of-us/workbench/pheweb-test/README.md

+# Pheweb Integration

+## What will Pheweb do?

+Pheweb shows correlations between genotypes and phenotypes by looking at gene variants

+e.g. What is the correclation between the Braca-1 gene and Breast Cancer?

+Pheweb also provides the abilito to search by gene, mutation and phenotype to see what correlations are calculated

+Pheweb is strictly a viewer/visulizer, it does not perform any analysis.

 ## Dependency list

 These are some of the dependency issues I ran into while trying different things out with PheWeb: